tijgersoftware/Terra-anchor/README.md

 yarn
 ```
 ## deploying and calling the functions
-run for deploying the contract and calling the functions.
+Run for deploying the contract and calling the functions.
 Remove the files from the deploy function when you don't want them to be called.
-Change the numbers to change the order of excecution. the functions are located at  Terra-anchor/scripts/deploy
+Change the numbers to change the order of execution.
+The functions are located at  Terra-anchor/scripts/deploy

 ```
 yarn deploy:ropsten